Enhanced topological superconductivity in spatially modulated planar Josephson junctions: Introduction

 The remainder of this work is organized as follows.
-In Sec. \ref{Model} we introduce the theoretical model used to investigate the properties of the modulated JJ device, present the numerical techniques developed to efficiently solve the corresponding quantum mechanics problem, and provide a qualitative characterization of the effects generated by the periodic modulation of the junction width.
+In Sec. \ref{Model} we introduce the theoretical model used to investigate the properties of the modulated JJ device and present the numerical techniques developed to efficiently solve the corresponding quantum mechanics problem.
 In Sec. \ref{Results} we first summarize the key properties of the uniform JJ structure, emphasizing the key issue of the relatively small topological gap, then we calculate the corresponding properties of the proposed modulated structure and demonstrate that the periodic modulation of the junction width leads to a significant enhancement of the topological gap and, implicitly, to a a more robust topological phase.
 Our concluding remarks are presented in Sec. \ref{Conclusion}.